Rofida253/saucedemo/README.md

 └── reports/                        HTML reports generated

 3-Tools & Libraries Used
- - Selenium WebDriver  for browser automation
+-Selenium WebDriver  for browser automation
  - Maven  to build automation that manage project -TestNG for test framework for manage test execution and generate reports